lingtalfi/Kamille/doc/implementation-notes.md

 ```

 It means that now if you want to use the StaticPageRouter, you must also have an X class and a Hooks class,
-and they must have the StaticPageRouter_getStaticPageController and StaticPageRouter_feedRequestUri methods respectively,
+and they must have the StaticPageRouter_getStaticPageController and StaticPageRouter_feedUri2PageArray methods respectively,
 other wise you'll get an error.

 Ouch, that sounds like a bad idea, doesn't it?